typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 To deploy an edge function, you must have a Node Package Manager, such as NPM, Yarn, or PNPM.
 NPM can be installed by downloading Node.JS through the official [download page](https://nodejs.org/en/download)

 To create your first function, create a folder with your function name, and add an index.ts file inside.
-The code below is a modified version of the [Supabase edge functon demo](https://supabase.com/docs/guides/functions/auth), using the _get_products_updates_from_edge_ PL/pgSQL function from earlier.
+The code below is a modified version of the [Supabase PostgreSQL demo](https://supabase.com/docs/guides/functions/connect-to-postgres), using the _get_products_updates_from_edge_ PL/pgSQL function from earlier.

+> NOTE: All functions and their logs can be found in the *Edge Functions* section of your Supabase dashboard.

 #### Edge Function to Update Typesense